 The City of Richmond Parks, Recreation and Culture department completed a Master Plan and Arts Strategy for the City of Richmond.
 These plans identified the need for an organization to bring artists and arts organizations together to discuss issues and advocate with one voice.
 The Richmond Arts Coalition meets that need.

 RAC continues to build a strong, united, member-driven organization that serves the interests of artists and arts and culture organizations in Richmond.
 The membership elected a steering committee made up of representatives from the artistic community.
-RAC is making steady progress towards the membership’s goals; thank you to our members for your continued support and confidence.
+RAC is making steady progress towards our membership’s goals and our community’s aspirations; thank you to our members for your continued support and confidence.